Kernix13/cy-pathway-readmes/web-dev.md

 > OPTIONAL: _A brief note on the license for your project with a link to the license._

 Adding a license is easy if you follow the steps in the GitHub Docs article [Adding a license to a repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-I added an MIT license from my GitHub repo and then used `git pull` to pull it into my local repo.
+I added an MIT license to my GitHub repo on GitHub and then used `git pull` to pull it into my local repo.

-In the Code:You repos I viewed, I found 16 repos with a license, mostly MIT but 5 with GPL and then 2 oddball ones (Apache, BDO).
+In the Code:You repos I viewed, I found 16+ repos with a license, mostly MIT but 5 with GPL and then 2 oddball ones (Apache, BDO).

 ## Contributing

 > OPTIONAL: _Notes about allowing contributors to help develop your project with a link to a file named `contributing.md` or `CONTRIBUTING.md`._

-**NOTE**: `License`, `CODE_CONDUCT.md`, and CON`TRIBUTING.m`d files go together - if you are going to have 1, you should have all 3.
+**NOTE**: `License`, `CODE_CONDUCT.md`, and `CONTRIBUTING.md` files go together - if you are going to have 1, you should have all 3.

 ## Miscellaneous optional headings: